Chokster37/Wolf4SDL/README.txt

  --samplerate <rate>    Sets the sound sample rate (given in Hz) --audiobuffer <size>   Sets the size of the audio buffer (-> sound latency)
                         (given in bytes)
- --ignorenumchunks      Ignores the number of chunks in VGAHEAD.*
+ --configdir <dir>      Directory where config file and save games are stored
-                        (may be useful for some broken mods) --configdir <dir>      Directory where config file and save games are stored (Windows default: current directory,
+                        (Windows default: current directory,
                         others: $HOME/.wolf4sdl)